Participants in a whole farm planning class in Hartland, Vt., 2011.

 For start-ups to five years in business

 The Building a Sustainable Business course guides participants through developing a business plan for farm businesses.
-Most useful for people who have completed Growing Places and/or who have at least one year of production/financial records of their own.
-Offered simultaenously at multiple locations in Vermont.
+This class is designed for people who have completed Growing Places and/or who have at least one year of commercial production experience and production/financial records of their own.
 More Building a Sustainable Business course information and registration materials.

 For people with two to 10 years in business.

 2015 session: Tuesdays, Jan.
 13, 27, Feb.
 3, 10, March 3, 24, April 7, 21, May 5, 19, 2015. (snow date March 10) in Washington County, VT.
 (Schedule updated 9/18/2014)